Get a customized checklist tailored to your business and challenge.

 Get insights, inspiration and events to help you start, grow and accelerate KC businesses.

 We want to be your connection to Kansas City entrepreneurship.
-Call 816-235-6500 or email us to talk to our Resource Navigators about how to grow your business or to learn how to connect with KC entrepreneurship.
+Call 816-235-6500 or email us to talk to our Network Navigators about how to grow your business or to learn how to connect with KC entrepreneurship.

 4747 Troost Ave.